 As previously mentioned, your local pet supply store should stock cat grass kits.
 They come with easy to follow directions but here are the basics.

 Step 1.
-Once planted in any type of container you choose, seeds should always be kept damped but don’t soak them.
-Once they sprout use less water.
+Once planted in any type of container you choose (shallow containers work well), seeds should always be kept damped but don’t soak them.
+Once they sprout you can start to use less water.

 Step 2.
 Wait between 3 – 8 days for seeds to sprout.

 Step 3.
 Continue to water, the grass will be ready for your cat to eat between 10 – 15 days after sprouting.
 If it reaches 4 inches in height, it’s good to go.

 Step 4.
 Keep the fresh grass in a natural sunny spot, watering daily with a spray bottle.